charmm

 Default None

-Give the CHARMM force field parameter file names (paths may be included).
-There is no default one so at least one file name must be given.
-There can be more than one files:
+Provide the filenames of the CHARMM force field parameter files (paths may be included).
+There is no default file, so at least one filename must be specified.

 topology